ChenZhu-Xie/generate.cif/README.md

 # Generate ".cif" file (for L-edit)

 ## About
-* This repo 👉 [generate.cif](https://github.com/ChenZhu-Xie/generate.cif) serves for
+* This project 👉 [generate.cif](https://github.com/ChenZhu-Xie/generate.cif) serves for
     * Automatic, Batch, Custom designs of electrode patterns
     * Translate the pattern into coordinate points and generate .cif
     * eventually for photolithography on material surfaces